Qualytics/userguide/docs/quick-start-guide.md

 #### Step 3: [Scan](/userguide/glossary/#incremental-scan-operation) and Assert [Data Quality Checks](/userguide/glossary/#data-quality-check)

-Initiate a scan of your datastore to assert the automatically inferred checks (as well as any additional checks you create) against both historical and new data within the datastore.
+Initiate a scan of your source datastore to assert the automatically inferred checks (as well as any additional checks you create) against both historical and new data within the source datastore.
 This step ensures that your data is thoroughly evaluated for any anomalies.

 ![Run a Scan](assets/operations/operation-scan-light.png#only-light){: style="width:450px"}
 ![Run a Scan](assets/operations/operation-scan-dark.png#only-dark){: style="width:450px"}